One of the most important concepts to understand in the scrap metal industry is the difference between ferrous metals and non-ferrous metals.

 Non-ferrous metals are most commonly used for things that require a lighter weight.
 For example, aircraft construction, canning and bottle top production.
 Their higher conductivity and malleability also enables them to be used for things like electrical cables, power lines, television sets, and radios.
 Precious non-ferrous metals, like gold and silver, are also an essential part of the jewellery industry.

-In the recycling yard, most metals are divided into ferrous/non-ferrous categories.
-Non-ferrous metals can be recycled over and over again.
+In the recycling yard, most metals are divided into two categories.
+All These metals can be recycled over and over again.
 This is because they do not degrade or lose any chemical properties in the recycling process.
-Recycling scrap metal reduces greenhouse gas emissions, lessens landfill, protects the environment, and saves energy on natural resource extraction.
+Recycling scrap metal reduces greenhouse gas emissions, lessens landfills, protects the environment friendly, and saves energy on natural resource extraction.